gneu42/Triple-Decky/README.md

     * Using a 2mm drill bit, clean the filament path
     * using a needle file, clean the rectangular hole where the trap is going in on the filament path
     * The trap part should have a thickness of 3.05mm, use a file to make it <= 3.05mm or tune your first layer.
+    *  Make sure that the rectangular hole in the filament path Rev C is clean so the trap/brake can fit loosely in.
+There should be 0.5mm clearance.
     * On the screw trap part you need to make sure that there are no plastic between the thread of the set screw and the filament.
 Use a sharp x-acto knive to open the space between the 2 holes.

     <p align=center><img src="Images/C-trap.JPG" width="250" alt="C-trap.JPG"></p>